 Small spice containers use shelf space inefficiently and are difficult to find when surrounded by taller bottles and items.
-Use a small spring-tension curtain rod as a simple shelf.
-It's easy to install and strong enough to support the spices.
-Learn how to make this spice rack in our video tutorial.
+Use a small spring-tension curtain rod to create a simple rack for spices.
+It’s easy to install and strong enough to support the spices.

 Joist Space Storage

-Don't waste all that space between joists in a basement or garage.
-Screw wire shelving to the underside of the joists.
+Don’t waste all that space between joists in a basement or garage.
+Install wire shelving to the underside of the joists.
 An 8-ft. x 16-in. length of wire shelving and a pack of plastic clips (sold separately) costs about 20 bucks.
-Don't forget that wire shelving also shines on walls.
-Learn the best practices for installing wire shelving here.
+Don’t forget that wire shelving also shines on walls.
+Find more basement shelving ideas.

 Closet Nook Shelves

 Salvage the hidden space at the recessed ends of your closets by adding a set of wire shelves.
 Wire shelves are available in a variety of widths.
 Measure the width and depth of the space.
 Then choose the correct shelving and ask the salesperson to cut the shelves to length for you.
-Subtract 3/8 in. from the actual width to determine the shelf length.
+Subtract 3/8-in. from the actual width to determine the shelf length.
 Buy a pair of end mounting brackets and a pair of plastic clips for each shelf.
-Want more tips on organizing your closet?
-Check out these 11 clothes storage ideas.